 As a result of the Arrangement, SBR Canada has become a wholly-owned subsidiary of SBR UK.
-The SBR Canada Shares will continue trading on the Toronto Stock Exchange ("TSX") until the close of trading on July 4, 2017 but will represent rights to acquire SBR UK Shares.
 The SBR UK Shares commenced trading on the TSX on the opening of trading on July 5, 2017.
 The stock symbol of SBR UK will remain unchanged, and the SBR UK Shares will trade under the trading symbol "SBR".